Investing in the transition to a net-zero food system

 Introducing Regenerative Agriculture The ultimate goal of regenerative farming is to reduce the environmental impacts of agricultural practices, including livestock.
 The most damaging impacts of conventional agriculture include greenhouse gas emissions, soil erosion and water pollution.
 While regenerative agriculture is different for every farm, location and crop, it has a consistent principle of minimising losses and restoring nutrients, water and carbon in the soil.
 Regenerative Practices such as reduced-tilling, cover crops, intercropping, crop diversity and rotating livestock, restore soil matter and improve soil health, delivering more nutritious food and sequestering carbon.

-Mauricio Benitez is a Sectorial Specialist in Food Systems at responsAbility.
-He oversees the development of new investment solutions related to climate finance, sustainable food and natural capital and is currently working on a climate impact fund to help address key challenges of the global food system.
+Mauricio Benitez is responsAbility’s Food Systems Lead.
+He oversees the development and implementation of new investment solutions related to climate finance, sustainable food and natural capital and is currently working on a climate impact investment solution to help address key challenges of the global food system.
 He joined responsAbility in 2009, after 10 years working in Latin America and Eastern Europe, supporting small banks to improve credit risk management and strategy.
-Originally from Bolivia, Mauricio is an economist and holds an MEcon degree from the University of the Western Cape and an MA in Development Management from the Ruhr Universität Bochum.
+Mauricio is a Swiss-Bolivian Economist and holds an MEcon degree from the University of the Western Cape and an MA in Development Management from the Ruhr Universität Bochum.